-Peer & Practice Assessment (PPA)
+Peer & Practice Assessment

-The College’s PPA process is part of the QA program, as required by legislation.
+The College’s Peer and Practice Assessment (PPA) process is part of the QA program, as required by legislation.
 It offers a structured opportunity for RDs to demonstrate their knowledge, skills, and judgment according to professional standards, helping them identify areas for growth and enhancing their quality of practice.

 Through Behaviour Based Interviews (BBI), the PPA program: